5 Ways To Get Creative With Your Natural Hair This Summer

-There's more to summer than rooftop rosé and backyard barbecues.
-Sure, those are some of the most important aspects of a dope summer, but all the special events that come with the warmer months are also an opportunity to get creative when it comes to your hair.
+There's more to summer than rooftop rosé and garden barbecues.
+Sure, those are some of the most important aspects of a great summer, but all the special events that come with the warmer months are also an opportunity to get creative when it comes to your hair.

 For women with natural hair, the possibilities are pretty endless.
 You can wear your curls in your signature twist-out for that June wedding you've got on the calendar; rock a wash-and-go that will air-dry within minutes while you're vacationing at the beach; or go for a protective style — like braids, twists, and wigs — that'll cut back styling time, but still keep it cute.